GMC-DRL/MetaBox/README.md

     python main.py --test --agent_load_dir YourAgentSaveDir --agent DE_DDQN_Agent --optimizer DE_DDQN_Optimizer --agent_for_cp LDE_Agent --l_optimizer_for_cp LDE_Optimizer --t_optimizer_for_cp DEAP_DE JDE21 DEAP_CMAES Random_search --log_dir YourLogDir
     ```

-    What's more,we provide a mode called `train_test_log` which can automate the train, rollout, test and log functions that means  you don't need to control each training and testing step yourself, but have direct access to the final training model and testing results.
+    What's more, we provide a mode called `run_experiment` which can automate the train, rollout, test and log functions that means you don't need to control each training and testing step yourself, but have direct access to the final training model and testing results.

-    Train_test_log DE_DDQN:
+    `run_experiment` DE_DDQN:

     ```
-    python main.py --train_test_log --train_agent DE_DDQN_Agent --train_optimizer DE_DDQN_Optimizer --agent_for_cp LDE_Agent --l_optimizer_for_cp LDE_Optimizer --t_optimizer_for_cp DEAP_DE JDE21 DEAP_CMAES Random_search --log_dir YourLogDir
+    python main.py --run_experiment --train_agent DE_DDQN_Agent --train_optimizer DE_DDQN_Optimizer --agent_for_cp LDE_Agent --l_optimizer_for_cp LDE_Optimizer --t_optimizer_for_cp DEAP_DE JDE21 DEAP_CMAES Random_search --log_dir YourLogDir
     ```

-    Then you can get all results in directory `output/`
+    Then you can get all results in directory `src/output/`